ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 // The official <CKEditor> component for React. import CKEditor from '@ckeditor/ckeditor5-react';

-// The official CKEditor 5 instance inspector, helps understand the editor view and model. import CKEditorInspector from '@ckeditor/ckeditor5-inspector';
+// The official CKEditor 5 instance inspector.
+It helps understand the editor view and model. import CKEditorInspector from '@ckeditor/ckeditor5-inspector';

 // The base editor class and features required to run the editor.